ASFHyP3/asf-stac/README.md

 You can run the STAC API frontend locally and it will automatically connect to the AWS-hosted database.

 The local API provides access to the Transaction extension (which provides create/update/delete endpoints), while the publicly available API does not.
-Therefore, if you need access to the Transaction endpoints, you must run the API locally:
+Therefore, if you need access to the Transaction endpoints for any reason, you must run the API locally:

 ```
 make run-api db_host=<host> db_admin_password=<password>